BosingerLab/BALDR/README.md

 BALDR <input files> <options>

   --single        fastq.gz file for single-end run (--single or -paired required) --paired        fastq.gz files for paired-end run.
-File names must be separated by comma
+File names must be separated by a comma only
                   (e.g. --paired R1.fastq.gz,R2.fastq.gz) (--single or -paired required) --methods       One or more reconstruction methods.
 For multiple methods, separte only by comma.
                   human: IG-mapped_Unmapped (default), Unfiltered, IG-mapped_only, IMGT-mapped, Recombinome-mapped